Geometric properties of disintegration of measures: Absolute continuity from disintegration maps

-To construct such paths in $2$-Wasserstein space, it is essential to analyse the weak continuity of the disintegration map.
-For instance, considering $f$ a disintegration map of $\mu$ w.r.t. $\nu$, if $\nu$ is absolutely continuous with respect to the volume measure of $Y$, we can apply Lusin's Theorem \ref{thm.Lusin} to show that $f$ is weakly continuous at almost every point.
+A map $f$ on an metric space $(Y, \nu)$ is called \textbf{nearly continuous} if, for each $\varepsilon > 0$ there exist $\mathcal{K} \subset Y$ closed with $\nu (Y \backslash \mathcal{K}) < \varepsilon$ such that $f$ restricted to $\mathcal{K}$ is continuous.
+Let $f$ be a disintegration map of $\mu$ w.r.t. $\nu$.
+If $\nu$ is absolutely continuous with respect to the volume measure of $Y$, we can apply Lusin's Theorem \ref{thm.Lusin} to show that $f$ is nearly weakly continuous.
 We also need the following lemma, which is actually a known fact within the Optimal Transport community.
 For completeness, we add it here in our context.

 \

 \begin{lemma} Let $(X, d)$ be a separable metric space.
 The $2$-Wasserstein space $(\mathscr{P}(X), W_{2})$ is a separable metric space. \end{lemma}

 \begin{proof} Let $\mathcal{D} \subset X$ be a countable and dense subset.
 Consider the space $\mathcal{M}$ defined by $\mathcal{M} := \{ \nu \in \mathscr{P}(X) : \nu = \sum_j a_j \delta_{x_j}, ~\text{with}~ a_j \in \mathbb{Q} ~\text{and}~ x_j \in \mathcal{D} \}.$ We want to show that $\mathcal{M}$ is dense in $(\mathscr{P}(X), W_2)$.